 On the certificate the signatory will be asked to sign a declaration that they have observed demonstration of all the professional capabilities or that they have received alternative evidence of demonstration where they have not personally observed them.
 The source of the alternative evidence should be listed on the certificate.
+Please note that evidence of attendance at a training course is, by itself, insufficient to demonstrate competence.

 This means that although the signatory has to have worked with you for 3 continuous months, the evidence on which they are relying does not have to come from a post of that length, and the signatory does not have to have personally witnessed you demonstrating all of the professional capabilities.
+The evidence provided, does however have to come from a post undertaken within 3.5 years of the commencement of the post you are applying for.